sylyoung/DeepTransferEEG/README.md

-# T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs
+# Transfer Learning Algorithms for EEG-based BCI

 Welcome!
 This is the official implementation of our paper named "T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs".